kokoalberti/postgis-baselayers/README.md

 ### Other Options

-It is also possible to run the application directly on another machine without the use of Docker, but that is not documented at this time.
+It is also possible to run the application directly as a Flask/WSGI app on another machine without the use of Docker, but that is not documented at this time.
 See the application's [`Dockerfile`](app/Dockerfile) for some hints on getting up and running on Ubuntu.

 Another option is to use the dataset Makefiles directly without the web application.
 You'll have to set the same environment variables as defined in `.env` as well as the composited convenience variables `POSTGRES_URI` and `POSTGRES_OGR`.
 Then run a command like `make -f <layer>.make install` to install the relevant layer into the database.
 See the [`datasets`](app/datasets/) directory containing Makefiles for all datasets for more information.